cnj14/robo_advisor/README.md

 # robo_advisor

-PATH:
-/Users/christopherjayson/Desktop/robo_advisor
+1. Clone this repo to your computer and access via GitHub desktop

-API setup:
+2. API setup: Obtain an API key at the website below

 https://www.alphavantage.co/support/#api-key

-Obtain an API key at the website above

-Create a new file in this repo called '.env'
+3. Open the repo in your external editor and create a new file in this repo called '.env'

-Place the following contents in your .env file with your own API key in the blank:
+4. Place the following contents in your .env file with your own API key in the blank:
 ALPHAVANTAGE_API_KEY = "____________"

+5. From Github Desktop, open this repo in your command line

+6. Run the following five commands to setup the env and run the program!:

-conda create -n stocks-env python=3.7 # (first time only) conda activate stocks-env
+conda create -n stocks-env python=3.7 # (first time only)

+conda activate stocks-env \n

-pip install -r requirements.txt pip install matplotlib
+pip install -r requirements.txt

+pip install matplotlib

 python app/robo_advisor.py